Mohammedvaraliya/Data-Structures-and-Algorithms/Trees/Binary Tree/README.md

     Level Order Traversal is the algorithm to process all nodes of a tree by traversing through depth, first the root, then the child of the root, etc.

+    In simple word level-order traversal will print the node according to level.

     so, above level-order traversal output will be :
                                             1-2-3-4-5-